 A general meeting of shed members is held at 11:00am on the third Tuesday of each month.

-Visitors, and those interested in finding out more about our shed, are most welcome to call in on any Tuesday morning.
-Visitors are asked to report to the front desk for a visitor’s badge, and are asked to wear appropriate footwear.
+Visitors, and those interested in finding out more about our shed, are most welcome to call when Reception is open between 9.00 am and 12.00 pm.
+Monday – Friday.
+Visitors are asked to sign in at the front desk and wear a visitor’s badge.

 Our shed is instrumental in pursuing Cluster meetings with other sheds on the Sunshine Coast to discuss areas of mutual interest.
 We are also pursuing discussions with the Sunshine Coast Council to look at areas in which Men’s Sheds can be recognised and discuss areas of mutual interest to the communities